BrenPatF/Sandbox/README.md

 The program is data-driven from the input file tt_timer_set.test_api_inp.json and produces an output file tt_timer_set.test_api_out.json, that contains arrays of expected and actual records by group and scenario.

 The output file is processed by a Javascript program that has to be installed separately from the `npm` Javascript repository, as described in the Trapit install in `Install 1` above.
 The Javascript program produces listings of the results in HTML and/or text format, and a sample set of listings is included in the subfolder test_output.
-To run the processor (in Windows), open a DOS or Powershell window in the trapit package folder after placing the output JSON file, tt_utils.test_api_out.json, in the subfolder ./examples/externals and run:
+To run the processor (in Windows), open a DOS or Powershell window in the trapit package folder after placing the output JSON file, tt_timer_set.test_api_out.json, in the subfolder ./examples/externals and run:
 ```
 $ node ./examples/externals/test-externals
 ```
 The three testing steps can easily be automated in Powershell (or Unix bash).

-The package is tested using the Math Function Unit Testing design pattern (`See also` below).
+The package is tested using the Math Function Unit Testing design pattern (`See also - Trapit` below).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 The wrapper function represents a generalised transactional use of the package in which multiple timer sets may be constructed, and then timings carried out and reported on at the end of the transaction.